glenninn/bjn-test3leg/README.md

-The use simply enters his or her BlueJEans user ID and clicks on **Next Step**
+The user simply enters his or her BlueJeans user ID and clicks on **Next Step**

 ![](./images/bjnpassword.png)